From vote to virus, misinformation campaign targets Latinos

 “The volume and sources of Spanish language information are exceedingly wide-ranging and that should scare everyone,” Perez said.

-The funding and the organizational structure of this effort is not clear, although the messages show a fealty to Trump and opposition to Democrats.
+The funding and the organizational structure of this effort isn't clear, although the messages show a fealty to Trump and opposition to Democrats.

-A nonpartisan academic report released this past week said most false narratives in the Spanish-language community “were translated from English and circulated via prominent platforms like Facebook, Twitter and YouTube, as well as in closed group chat platforms like WhatsApp, and efforts often appeared coordinated across platforms.”
+A report released this past week said most false narratives in the Spanish-language community “were translated from English and circulated via prominent platforms like Facebook, Twitter, and YouTube, as well as in closed group chat platforms like WhatsApp, efforts that often appeared coordinated across platforms.”

 “The most prominent narratives and those shared were either closely aligned with or completely repurposed from right-wing media outlets,” said the report by researchers from Stanford University, the University of Washington, the social network analysis firm Graphika and Atlantic Council’s DFRLab, which studies disinformation online around the world.